-The collection and use of personal health data in the European Union, presently governed by the provisions of the Data Protection Directive, will be replaced with the General Data Protection Regulation (GDPR).
-GDPR will impose several requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals, the security and confidentiality of the personal data, data breach notification and using third party processors in connection with the processing of the personal data.
-GDPR will also impose strict rules on the transfer of personal data out of the European Union to the United States.
+The collection and use of personal health data in the European Union is governed by the General Data Protection Regulation (GDPR) and Member States' national data protection laws.
+GDPR imposes several requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals, the security and confidentiality of the personal data, data breach notification and using third party processors in connection with the processing of the personal data.
+GDPR also imposes strict rules on the transfer of personal data out of the European Union, including to the United States.
 Failure to comply with the requirements of GDPR and the applicable national data protection laws of the European Union Member States may result in fines and other administrative penalties.
-GDPR will introduce substantial fines for breaches of the data protection rules.
-GDPR was adopted in April 2016 and is expected to become enforceable in 2018.
-Once it is enforceable, GDPR may increase our responsibility and liability in relation to personal data that we process.
-To comply with the new data protection rules imposed by GDPR we may be required to put in place additional mechanisms ensuring compliance.
+GDPR includes substantial fines for breaches of the data protection rules.
+GDPR may increase our responsibility and liability in relation to personal data that we process.
+To comply with the data protection rules imposed by GDPR, we may be required to put in place additional mechanisms ensuring compliance.
 This may be onerous and adversely affect our business, financial condition, results of operations and prospects.